br0wnD3v/TwitterBot_MintAlerts/README.md

 ## Step 3

-- Add a .env file at the root of your frontend/ and add the 4 variables being called as process.env.\* (These are r required for the twitter api).
+- Add a .env file at the root of your frontend/ and add the 4 variables being imported as process.env.\* in the api/checkAndUpdate.js under pages/ (These are twitter api's keys generated with each developer account).

 ## Step 4